Hi-Media/reST-test/doc/Chap3-RESTAPIResources.rst

   Field Name        	     Format [1]_  Length   Req [2]_  Description
   =========================  ===========  =======  ========  =====================================================================================================================================================================
   cardtoken                  AN           40       M         Card token.
-                                                             For further details about the card token and its integration, refer to the Secure Vault API documentation. eci                        N            1                  Electronic Commerce Indicator (ECI).
+                                                             For further details about the card token and its integration, refer to the Secure Vault :term:`API` documentation.
+  :term:`eci`                N            1                  Electronic Commerce Indicator (ECI).
                                                              The ECI indicates the security level at which the payment information is processed between the cardholder and merchant.
                                                              Possible values:
                                                              1 = MO/TO (Card Not Present)
                                                              2 = MO/TO – Recurring
                                                              3 = Instalment Payment
                                                              4 = Manually Keyed (Card Present)
-                                                             7 = E-commerce with SSL/TLS Encryption
+                                                             7 = E-commerce with :term:`SSL`/TLS Encryption
                                                              9 = Recurring E-commerce
                                                              A default ECI value can be set in the preferences page.
 An ECI value sent along in the transaction will overwrite the default ECI value.
 Refer to the appendices (Appendix C) to get further information.

-  authentication_indicator   N            1                  Indicates if the 3DS authentication should be performed.
+  authentication_indicator   N            1                  Indicates if the :term:`3-D Secure` authentication should be performed.
 Can be used to overrule the merchant level configuration.
                                                              0 = Bypass authentication
                                                              1 = Continue if possible (Default)
   =========================  ===========  =======  ========  =====================================================================================================================================================================